And do it with food, not expensive pharma medicines

 “We have proven you can slow the ageing process using drugs”.

 He’s right.
 But Big Pharma’s expensive drugs are not the only – or even the best way.
 Because you can get the same result with nutrition and food.
+That’s where our zombie cell supplements come in.

 Why does so much illness appear age-related?